“Success can beget success, and celebrating at work helps to build momentum, improve morale, and make the hard times feel all the more worth it.”

 - Congratulating a team lead without acknowledging the work of their team

-- Organising a Saturday outing to thank a colleague with caregiving commitments
+- Organizing a Saturday outing to thank a colleague with caregiving commitments

 - Never expressing specific thanks to individuals: instead only celebrating big team wins